rezasarvani/rezasarvani/README.md

 - 👋 Hi, I’m @rezasarvani
-- 👀 I’m interested in Bug Bounty Hunting And Penetration Testing
-- 🌱 I’m currently learning Anything That I Can Learn :)
 - 📫 How to reach me?
-Instagram: Reza_Sarvani
+  -Instagram/Telegram: Reza_Sarvani

 <!---
 rezasarvani/rezasarvani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.